-Research by Linchevsky, Vinner & Karsenty (1992), among others, on definitions in mathematics, has indicated that many student teachers do not understand that definitions in geometry have to be economical (contain no superfluous information) and that they are arbitrary (in the sense that several alternative definitions may exist).
-It is plausible to conjecture that this is probably due to their past school experiences where definitions were largely supplied to them directly.
-It would appear that in order to increase future teachers' understanding of geometric definitions, and of the concepts to which they relate, it is essential to engage them at some stage in the process of defining geometric concepts.
+Research by Linchevsky, Vinner & Karsenty (1992), among others, on definitions in mathematics have indicated that many student teachers do not understand that definitions in geometry have to be economical (contain no superfluous information) and that they are arbitrary (in the sense that, several alternative definitions may exist).
+It is plausible to conjecture that it is probably due to their past school experiences where definitions were largely supplied to them directly.
+It would appear essential that in order to increase future teachers' understanding of geometric definitions, and of the concepts to which they relate, to engage them at some stage in the process of defining geometric concepts.

 The research reported here concentrated mainly on student teachers' (prospective mathematics teachers) understanding of the nature of definitions and the development of their ability to evaluate and formulate definitions in a Sketchpad context (see Govender, 2002).
-Sketchpad was used to expose the students to the process of defining as a creative activity in which students can be fully involved, rather than perpetuating the view of definition as an imposed body of knowledge immune to any change or development.
-The following research questions were addressed:
+Use of Sketchpad was made to expose the students to a process of defining, as a creative activity in which students can be fully involved, and not view definitions as an imposed body of knowledge immune to any change or development.
+Specifically the following research questions were addressed:

-- What prior understanding of the nature of definitions do student teachers have before being engaged in a process of formulating some definitions for themselves? - To what extent does the student teachers' understanding of the nature of definitions change while involved in a process of evaluating definitions by means of construction, measurement and dragging within a Sketchpad context? - How competent are the student teachers in evaluating other definitions after being engaged in the preceding process?
+- What prior understanding of the nature of definitions do student teachers have before engaging them in a process of formulating some definitions for themselves? - To what extent do the student teachers' understanding of the nature of definitions • while change involved in process of evaluating definitions bv means of a construction, measurement and dragging within a Sketchpad context? - How competent are the student teachers in evaluating other definitions after being engaged in the preceding process?